Stolen Van Gogh paintings returned to museum

 "He had painted it as a gift to his mother, so it's a very personal and emotional connection," Rueger said.

-Rueger said the paintings are now back for good at a museum, which is home to dozens of works by Van Gogh.
+Rueger said the paintings are now back for good at the museum.
+It is home to dozens of works by Van Gogh.
 His paintings fetch millions of dollars on the rare occasions they come up for auction.

 "I'm very confident that everything is safe in the museum," he said.